bios62/notechws/labs/ords.md

 Module created.

 Next step is to create the 3 POST REST APIs for updating the logdata table or current_speed table.
-Firs API is tempkmh for inserting a new record into the logdata table with both temp and kmh from the payload.
+First API is **tempkmh** for inserting a new record into the logdata table with both temp and kmh from the payload.

 In the workshop title, select create template

 ![ORDS Screen](../images/ords5.jpg)

-Creating the tempkmh REST API with POST
+Creating the **tempkmh** REST API with POST
 Click on "create template"
 Enter in the URI Template field "tempkmh", click create